-- Networks do not change the consequences of an attack all that much.
-However, systems with large consequences are becoming networked. - In 1996 a website being down for a few days was not much of a problem.
+- Networking becomes critical infrastructure, e.g. SmartGrid, transport control, water systems, payments - In 1996 a website being down for a few days was not much of a problem.
 Today, many businesses see their website as one of the top business critical resources. - Taking a website down has side consequences, search engine rankings may drop.
 Furthermore, putting bad content on a website may also negatively effect rankings. - A networked system can also be taken over by an attacker and used to launch attacks on other networks.
 This can lead to legal repercussions.